Student Interview - Brianna

 I try to do something Japanese-related every day.
 This helps a lot.

-I attend a group class each week online in Australia.
-We have regular weekly homework or revision that has to be completed each week.
-This helps keep me focused in between classes and supports what I learn in class.
+I attend a group class each week in Melbourne.
+We have regular weekly homework or revision that I try to complete each week.
+It really helps keep me focused in between classes.

 At work during the week I listen to J-POP and try to think of Japanese words for things around me.
 Sometimes I will talk to myself in the car and say out aloud where I’m going and what I see.